-For your convenience, please refer to the Department of Instruction website for further information at: http://oe.dpi.wi.gov/parents-main
+For your convenience, please refer to the Department of Instruction website for further information at: https://dpi.wi.gov/open-enrollment

-Early College Credit Program (ECCP) - (formerly Youth Options)
+Early College Credit Program (ECCP)

 The Youth Options statute (118.55) was renamed the Early College Credit Program (ECCP).
 The ECCP statute allows Wisconsin public and private high school students to take one or more courses at an institution of higher education for high school and/or college credit.
 Under this section, "institution of higher education" means an institution within the University of Wisconsin System, a tribally controlled college, or a private, nonprofit institution of higher education located in the state.